xylomorph/xylomorph.github.io/README.md

 1. Install gh-pages (when deploying for the first time): `npm install gh-pages --save-dev`.
 2. Build the website: `npm run build` (generates fresh output into the directory `_site`).
-3. Deploy on githup: `npm run deploy`.
+3. Deploy on github: `npm run deploy`.

 ## License